-- Do you worry about what life skills you’ve forgotten to give your children?
+- Do you worry about life skills you’ve forgotten to impart to your children?

 - Do you worry that you’ve passed along too little information, or sometimes, too much?

-- How do you decide when to give them fish, and teach them to fish?
+- How do you decide when to give them fish, and when to teach them to fish?